 Annual budgets are adopted on a basis consistent with generally accepted accounting principles and state law for the General Fund and all special revenue funds except that capital outlay expenditures are budgeted within the functions.
 All annual appropriations lapse at fiscal year end.
 The budget document presents information by fund and function.
 The legal level of budgetary control adopted by the governing body (i.e., the level at which expenditures may not legally exceed appropriations) is the function level.
 State law requires the School District to have its budget in place by July 1.
 Expenditures in excess of amounts budgeted are a violation of Michigan law.
 State law permits districts to amend their budgets during the year.
 During the year, the budget was amended in a legally permissible manner.
-There were no significant amendments during the year.
+The School District increased budgeted state revenue sources and related expenditure amounts during the year in response to increases in 147c(2) and at-risk funding.

 Encumbrance accounting is employed in governmental funds.
 Encumbrances (e.g., purchase orders and contracts) are not tracked during the year.
 Budget appropriations are considered to be spent once the goods are delivered or the services rendered.
-At June 30, 2022, encumbrances totaled approximately \$400,000 in the 2021 Building and Site Series IV capital project fund and \$17,980,000 in the 2022 Building and Site Series I capital project fund.
+At June 30, 2023, encumbrances totaled approximately \$590,000 in the 2021 Building and Site Series IV capital project fund and \$32,850,000 in the 2022 Building and Site Series I capital project fund.